tvgrabbers/tvgrabnlpy/README.md

 tv_grab_nl_py is an [XMLTV](http://xmltv.org)-compatible grabber for Dutch and Flemish television that uses [TVGids.nl](http://www.tvgids.nl), [TVGids.tv](http://www.tvgids.tv), [TeVeBlad.be](http://www.teveblad.be), [RTL.nl](http://www.rtl.nl), [NPO.nl](http://www.npo.nl) and [horizon.tv](http://www.horizon.tv) as a source.

 ###Release Notes Versie 2
+**p20150907**   version 2.2.0 beta
+* Renewed logging module.
+* Renewed configuration.
+It will automatically be converted the first time.
+* The cache is moved to an sqlite database and now also contains channel info and buffered info from theTVDB.com.
+It will automatically be converted the first time.
+This can, depending on the size of your old cache, take several minutes.
+* New sources: horizon.tv and humo.be.
+* theTVDB.com lookup for incomplete episode information.
+Now unlike in the alfa release, fully integrated.
+So no longer dependent on MythTV functionality
+* and lots more.
+See the Configuratie WIKI page.

+**p20150907**   version 2.1.13
+Fix on previous

+**p20150901**   version 2.1.12
+Disabled no longer existing teveblad.be source

 **p20150820**   version 2.1.11
 Fix for the tvgids.nl cookie block